tomrpl/defiscan/src/content/protocols/ajna.md

 # Security Council

 None.
 Ajna does not require a security council because its protocol is fully decentralized and permissionless, with deterministic rules governing operations such as interest rates, liquidations, and collateral management.
 By eliminating governance and relying on market-driven mechanisms, Ajna avoids the need for centralized oversight or decision-making.
 Additionally, the protocol underwent eight external [audits](https://github.com/ajna-finance/audits) prior to launch, ensuring its security and reliability from the outset.

+# User Interfaces

+Two user interfaces to access the Ajna protocol exist and can be found [here](https://www.ajna.finance/).

+These interfaces are operated independently offering different ways to access the Ajna protocol.
+However, the user interfaces are not _interoperable_ as positions created on one cannot (easily) be accessed through the other.

+The reason for this is that one of the interfaces, summer.fi, uses a smart account system in order to offer a better UX to end users.
+This smart account system effectively results in a smart contract, the smart account, "controlling" positions and users only being able to access their positions through this contract.
+However, this smart account system is not supported by the second user interface thus making it impossible, or possible only at a high cost, to access positions created through summer.fi on the second interface and vice-versa.